OCQ(AHP) - ATT (Approved Tuberculin Tester)

 Once authorised as a conditional ATT, you will work under the direct and continuous supervision of your AVS until you have fulfilled all the testing requirements and completed your Practical Assessment.
 Please contact Improve International in good time to ensure there are no delays in arranging this.
-APHA require a further 5 working days after you have passed your Practical Assessment to award you your full ATT authorisation.
+APHA require a further five working days after you have passed your Practical Assessment to award you your full ATT authorisation.
 During this time you may continue to test in the presence of your AVS.

 When you have been awarded your full ATT authorisation you may test alone but under the direction of your AVS.
 You will be able to download your authorisation certificate from your Personal Training Dashboard.